Showing posts with label rock radio DJs. Show all posts

 FEBRUARY 1976 Radio News & Muse

-February 7th: So, remember in December 2025 when I told you about the Brooklyn, New York, pirate radio station that snuck onto the airwaves?
+February 7th: So, remember in December 2025 when I told you about the Brooklyn, New York, pirate radio station WCPR that snuck onto the airwaves?
 It was a brief escapade—and it was today in 1976 that the FCC raided the station and shut them down.
 Never fear, the operators, John Calabro and Perry Cavalieri were persistent, if not legal.
 It didn’t take ‘em long to find another, more elusive wayward station, in WFAT … and when that was raided in 1979 … WFOT.
 All were short-lived, but talk about tenacious!

 February 20th: Stomped in Love!
 On this date 50 Years Ago, Kiss added their big ol’ bootprints to the sidewalk outside Grauman's Chinese Theatre in Hollywood.
 They didn’t have anything on the charts this month, but hit the bottom of Radio lists by end of March with “Shout It Out Loud” to become Kiss’s second song to break the Top 40.
 Think it isn’t about Love?
 Au contraire mon chéri, Kiss made self-Love a thing with this tune!
 It doesn't matter what you do or say | Just forget the things that you've been told | We can't do it any other way | Everybody's got to rock and roll, whoo, oh, oh

 February 28th: And what, pray tell, was Record of the Year at the Grammy Awards this day in 1976?
 Of course: “Love Will Keep Us Together."
-Although co-writers, Neil Sedaka and Howard Greenfield thought it would be a hit for them 1973, as did brother/sister team, Mac and Katie Kissoon, it was another duo, Captain & Tennille (Daryl Dragon & Toni Tennille) who found the groove with it.
+Although co-writers, Neil Sedaka and Howard Greenfield thought it would be a hit for them in 1973, as did brother/sister team, Mac and Katie Kissoon, it was another duo, Captain & Tennille (Daryl Dragon & Toni Tennille) who found the groove with it.
 The tune gave them their first of many #1 hits.
 Though ultimately divorced, Ms. Tennille was by the Captain’s side when he passed in 2019.
 Love, did indeed, keep them together.

 Although I don’t have an original February 1976 music survey in my BFYP Collection, I found a couple of fun ones at ARSA (not a secure site).
 From music artists to the Radio stations who played their hits and misses, where were you spinning the dial 50 Years Ago?

-Were you flyin’ high in Love or the sky, in mile-high Denver, Colorado?
+Were you flyin' high in Love or the sky, in mile-high Denver, Colorado?
 KTLK (not a secure site at ARSA) had recently surpassed popular KIMN in ratings and DJ John Edwards loved taking you to new heights in KTLK’s 10p.m. to 2a.m. slot.
 Believe it or not, in 1969 when KTLN changed its call letters to K-TALK / KTLK, they thought engaging the local teens in chit-chat and music would be fun and innovative.
 Not in the ‘70s!
+Just the music, please …

-Let’s shiver our way over to the Northeast for our Featured Radio Survey, WTAC (ARSA survey, not a secure site) in Flint, Michigan.
-I had to laugh when I noticed one of their Hit Bound tunes, “Deep Purple” by “The Lovely Donny & Marie Osmond.”
+Hit Bound tunes, “Deep Purple” by “The Lovely Donny & Marie Osmond.”
 Someone at the station was obviously enamored of them (or at least, Marie)!
 And with good reason.
 “Deep Purple” ultimately became the 42nd-biggest hit of 1976 in the U.S.

-DJ Peter Cavanaugh (1941-2021) was just getting started as a DJ and made a name for himself by striking up friendships with AC/DC (Australia) and The Who (England), premiering them in the U.S. They were connections that followed him as he moved up the Radio ladder, to serve in management, even though he’d scored a BA in political science.
-Radio is more fun!
+AC/DC (Australia) and The Who (England), premiering them in the U.S. They were connections that followed him as he moved up the Radio ladder, to serve in management, even though he’d scored a BA in political science … let’s face it, Radio is more fun!

 WTAC thrived throughout the decade as "The Big 600."
 That lasted 'til 1981 when Top 40s petered out and it flipped to Country.

-Having some fun with research, I found that in the first month, January) 2026, there may have been current songs about Love, but you can’t tell from their titles.
+Having some fun with research, I found that in the first month, (January) 2026, there may have been current songs about Love, but you can’t tell from their titles.
 Not a one with Love in the title … kinda sad, don’t you think?
-Since Love dominates our lives in mates, family and friends, check out the two tantalizing Love tunes for your February 1976 musical memories …
+Since Love dominates our lives in mates, family and friends, check out the two tantalizing Love tunes below, for your February 1976 musical memories …

 February 1976 Song of Note